Atom Man vs. Superman: Cast

+Noel Neill would return to the role of Lois Lane in 1953, replacing Phyllis Coates in the second through sixth (and final) seasons of The Adventures of Superman, and would be the model for Metropolis, Illinois' 2010 Lois Lane statue.

 Production

 Lyle Talbot, who had previously starred as Commissioner Jim Gordon in the 1949 Columbia Serial Batman and Robin, here portrays Lex Luthor (and also Luthor's alter-ego "Atom Man").
 In his "Atom Man" disguise, Talbot as Luthor, utilizes a vaguely German accent and wears an ominous mask fashioned from a "Metallogen Man" robot costume left over from 1945's The Monster and the Ape.
-Despite their onscreen personas, Talbot (Lex Luthor), who wore a rubber scalp to create the impression of baldness, and Alyn (Superman) spent much of their time, when not shooting, exchanging recipes; both actors shared an interest in cookery.
+Despite their onscreen personas, Talbot (Lex Luthor), who wore a rubber scalp to create the impression of baldness, and Alyn (Superman) spent much of their time, when not shooting, exchanging recipes, both actors shared an interest in cookery.

 Special effects

 The final set piece shows Metropolis under attack by "poorly animated" flying saucers and a torpedo.

 The flying effects were somewhat improved in this film than in the original, by the simple expedient of turning the camera on its side.
 Kirk Alyn stood with arms raised in front of a cyclorama, while a wind machine and smoke pot were placed above him (out of frame).
 This gave an inexpensive illusion of flight.
 Longer shots continued to use cartoon animation of the Man of Steel.